The 3D printer is available to the public to make three-dimensional objects in plastic using a design that is uploaded from a digital computer file.

 Policies About Specific Formats

-In general, periodicals are selected for the interests of the general reader.
+In general, periodicals are selected for the interest of the general reader.
 When technical subjects are considered, periodicals covering broad subject areas are acquired, rather than those published for academic or technical specialists.
-The library district will also consider the following criteria in selecting periodicals :
+The Library District will also consider the following criteria in selecting periodicals:

 Donated periodicals are accepted on approval of the supervising staff member.
 All periodicals are kept for a definite period of time according to a schedule established by the supervising staff member.

 The library district subscribes to a small collection of newspapers for browsing.
 The subscriptions include several local, state, regional and national papers.
 A limited number of back issues of The Wall Street Journal are kept for patron research.
-Current issues, and a limited number of back issues, of The Bonner County Daily Bee are available in print.
+Current issues, and a limited number of back issues of The Bonner County Daily Bee are available in print.
 Historical regional newspapers are available on microfilm.
 Other newspapers are kept for only a short time, according to a schedule established by the supervising staff member.
-Digitized versions are available via the district website.
+Digitized versions of past local newspapers are available via the district website.

 Pamphlets are intended to provide handy, condensed information on a wide range of topics.
 The pamphlet file also contains Idaho state government documents, maps, booklets and ephemera related to the local area and region.
 In general, the library will use the following criteria in selection:

 Films are primarily acquired in DVD format, with Blu-Ray also represented.
-As technology allows, other formats may be acquired.
+The Library District provides access to multiple licensing platforms for streaming video where patrons may select their own content.
 In order to meet the needs of a broad cross-section of users, the collection includes nonfiction media, which supplement and complement the book collection, and fiction films for general study and entertainment, including foreign language films and television series.

-The library district provides access to databases selected by the Idaho Commission for Libraries and a limited number of purchased products.
+The Library District provides access to databases selected by the Idaho Commission for Libraries and a limited number of purchased products including Virtual Reality (VR) and Augmented Reality games and experiences.
 These are subject to the same selection criteria as other materials.

 Fiction and Nonfiction Selection